All five-loop planar four-point functions of half-BPS operators in $\mathcal N=4$ SYM: Results

 for which all orders of $\log(u)$ depend on the last undetermined coefficient.
 Thankfully this correlator has been evaluated in the regime of large $p$ through hexagonalization\footnote{We thank Frank Coronado for sharing this result prior to publication.} \cite{Frank} and we can in this way fix all planar five-loop four-point functions.

-It is interesting to note that the solution to the weak ansatz of the integrand is compatible with the strong light-cone OPE relations \eqref{strong}.
+It is interesting to note that the solution to the weak ansatz of the integrand is compatible with the strong light-cone OPE relations \eqref{strong} and the bound on the indices $\{ b_{ij} \}$ does reduce to $\kappa=4$ as expected.
 We also evaluated all four-loop opposed wrapping corrections for spin 2 operators up to twist 20 and once again obtained a perfect match with the data extracted from the five-loop four-point function.
-This highly non-trivial test gives us confidence that our assumption on the bound is correct at five loops.